 You deploy these components on the master machine and can add additional Web Publishing Engines and Web Server Modules on worker machines.
 You can control where each machine is in relation to your firewall.
 For example, you can choose to place all components behind the firewall to restrict access to the LAN network.
 If you place any machines in your deployment behind the firewall, you must open the ports used by FileMaker WebDirect in the firewall to make FileMaker WebDirect available over the Internet.
-See Ports used by FileMaker Server and FileMaker Cloud for AWS.
+See Ports used by FileMaker Server and FileMaker Cloud products.

 Important:To enhance the security of your database solution, especially over the Internet, use a firewall on the public side of a FileMaker Server deployment, and use SSL for the web server.
 See Set up SSL encryption.

 Set up SSL encryption

 Encrypt the data passed between FileMaker Server or a FileMaker Cloud product, FileMaker clients, ODBC and JDBC applications, REST API clients, and OData clients by using SSL technology.
 An SSL certificate is a data file provided by a certificate authority (CA) that digitally identifies the sender, receiver, or both parties of a secure transaction.
 SSL certificates are installed on machines running FileMaker applications to provide secure connections between FileMaker Server or a FileMaker Cloud product and FileMaker clients.

 SSL encryption is especially important if clients are accessing your hosted data over the Internet.
 If you do not use encryption, then your data may be viewed by software that is monitoring your network.

 To enable SSL encryption in FileMaker Server, import a custom SSL certificate.
 See Securing your data in FileMaker Server Help.

 - Never share the same SSL certificate between a FileMaker Server machine and a machine running less-secure network services—for example, an email server.